 2459, and this replaces the value at index 1 of the list.
 After the update, we have the diagram shown below.

-(The 2458 isn't part of Python's memory, it is only shown to emphasize the change.)
+(The crossed-out 2458 is shown just to emphasize the change.)

 oldSize = ["letter", 8.5, 11]and so Python's memory looks like the diagram below after this line is executed.
 We created a list of length 3.

 =does not duplicate the list!
-Instead, it just copied a new reference to the same list.
+Instead, it just creates a new reference to the same list.
 This is illustrated by two different arrows pointing to the exact same box.
-This is quite different from copying numbers or strings (like in the first slide).

 As the diagram shows, we have two variables, which both refer to the same list.